su-ntu-ctp/5m-data-2.1-intro-big-data-eng/lesson.md

 `sudo apt install build-essential`

+### Environments

+The learner is requested to create all the environments in the `environments` folder at this point.

+Here is where the environments will be used:
+- bde: Lesson 2.1 onwards
+- elt: Lesson 2.5 onwards
+- dagster: Lesson 2.6 onwards
+- ooc: Lesson 2.7
+- kafka: Lesson 2.10

+The learner is advised to get the environments ready before each lesson as part of lesson preparations.

 ### Lesson Overview

 This lesson introduces the concept of big data and data engineering.
 It also introduces one of the most popular NoSQL databases- MongoDB, and how to perform CRUD operations.